pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 Common terminology is used in the specification below.
 The terminology is consistent with XXXSPECIFIC_REFERENCEXXX
+* Adhering Contract: A Verifier contract which adheres to this specification.
+* Arithmetic circuit: An abstraction of logical statements into addition and multiplication gates.

-* Public Input Vector: often denoted as a vector 'x' in zk-SNARKs literature.
-An arithmetic circuit function is created as an abstraction of a particular type of zk-SNARK.
-The arithmetic circuit takes two parameters; the Public Input Vector, 'x', and a secret 'witness' vector, 'w'.
-This interface standardises functions which can load the Public Input Vector into this Verifier contract.
+* Public Inputs: often denoted as a vector 'x' in zk-SNARKs literature, and denoted `inputs` in this interface.
+An arithmetic circuit can be thought of as taking two parameters; the Public Inputs, 'x', and a secret 'witness', 'w'.
+This interface standardises functions which can load the `inputs` into an Adhering Contract.
+* Proof: A 'prover' who wants to 'prove' knowledge of some secret witness 'w' (which satisfies an arithmetic circuit), generates a `proof` from: the circuit's Proving Key; their secret witness 'w'; and its corresponding Public Inputs 'x'.
+Together, a pair `(proof, inputs)` of satisfying `inputs` and their corresponding `proof` forms a zk-snark.
-* Verifying Key: A 'trusted setup' calculation creates both a public 'Proving Key' 'pk' and a public 'Verifying Key' 'vk' from an arithmetic circuit.
-This interface standardises functions which can load the Verifying Key into this Verifier contract.
+* Verifying Key: A 'trusted setup' calculation creates both a public 'Proving Key' and a public 'Verifying Key' from an arithmetic circuit.
+This interface does not provide a method for loading a Verifying Key onto the blockchain.
+An Adhering Contract SHALL be able to accept arguments of knowledge (`(proof, inputs)` pairs) for at least one Verifying Key.
+We shall call such Verifying Keys 'in-scope' Verifying Keys.
+An Adhering Contract MUST be able to interpret unambiguously a unique `verifyingKeyId` for each of its 'in-scope' Verifying Keys.
-* Proof: A 'prover' who wants to 'prove' their standard generates a 'proof' from: the proving key; their secret witness vector 'w'; and its corresponding Public Input Vector 'x.'

 **Every ERC-XXXX compliant verifier contract must implement the `ERCXXXX` and `ERC165` interfaces** (subject to "caveats" below):